twcstevenson/twcstevenson/README.md

 of the object being observed.
 Alpha and beta can then be used to calculate important properties of the object, such as its entry mass, size, velocity and ablation coefficient.

-'Mass Loss Simulator' (last updated 10 July 2024) Beefier version of the ablation simulator included in Imaginary Meteors.
+'Ablation Simulator' (last updated 19 July 2024) Beefier version of the ablation simulator included in 'Imaginary Meteors'.
 It correctly predicts the trajectory and generates a simple light curve for a simulated meteoroid, given its entry state.
 Provides close matches with the trajectories of real meteoroids, such as the Winchcombe and Tekapo falls, but over-estimates terminal mass because fragmentation is not accounted for.
 Can be used to estimate the survival chance of a particular event, such as the 2023 Queensland fireball, which may have dropped meteorites.